johnsogg/cs2270/README.md

 Reading Material
 ==========

 There is no required book for this course.
-Textbooks are absurdly expensive, and there are a number of high-quality introductory texts available online.
-Learning to program is best done by writing lots and lots of code.
-So: I will suggest readings from these books throughout the course, but _none of it will sink in unless you write code to convince yourself that you know what you are doing._
+There are a number of high-quality introductory texts available online.
+Learning to program is best done by writing lots and lots of code, and the fundamental ideas in computer science are well-documented far and wide.
+If one source is confusing to you, try a different one.
+But above all, write code.
+Sometimes, a description of some concept is confusing until you try implementing it in code.

 We will primarily use the C++ version of book linked below by Clifford
 A. Shaffer.
 There are two versions of this book that differ only